The Michael Brady Lynch Firm Spearheads New Pradaxa Bleeding Lawsuits

 However, they couldn’t figure out what was causing the dangerous GI bleed.
 Mr. Adkins needed life-saving measures to stop the bleeding ASAP, causing him to undergo painful bowel resection surgery.
 Due to the massive amount of blood he lost from the bleed, Mr. Adkins needed 12 units of packed red blood cells.
 Upon admittance to the ICU, his blood count was only 5.9; the normal level for an adult male is around 15.

-Since Mr. Adkins needed a transfusion, all his medications, including Pradaxa, were stopped.
-It was during this time off the drug that doctors realized all his issues were stemming from his Pradaxa use.
+Since Mr. Adkins needed a transfusion, his doctor stopped all his medications, including Pradaxa.
+It was during this time of the drug that doctors realized all his issues were stemming from his Pradaxa use.
 If his doctors didn’t make this connection, Charles Adkins may not be alive today.
 He would have continued to experience life-threatening GI bleeds, which may have eventually killed him.

-Similarly, The Michael Brady Lynch Firm represents another unfortunate victim in plaintiff, David Simpson.
-Mr. Simpson and his doctors took the claims of Boehringer Ingelheim about the safety and effectiveness of Pradaxa to be true, when they prescribed Pradaxa for the treatment of Mr. Simpson’s AFib.
-Shortly thereafter, Mr. Simpson suffered severe gastrointestinal bleeding, which was caused and/or worsened by Pradaxa.
+Similarly, The Michael Brady Lynch Firm represents another unfortunate victim in the plaintiff, David Simpson.
+Mr. Simpson and his doctors took the claims of Boehringer Ingelheim about the safety and effectiveness of Pradaxa to be true when they prescribed Pradaxa for the treatment of Mr. Simpson’s AFib.
+Shortly thereafter, Mr. Simpson suffered severe gastrointestinal bleeding.
+Pradaxa caused and worsened his condition.
 Pradaxa was a substantial contributing factor to Mr. Simpson’s death on November 19, 2014.

 It is stories like these that push us to keep fighting for compensation for those injured by Pradaxa.
 In only two years since Pradaxa went to market, it may have caused more than 500 deaths.
 Yet, Boehringer Ingelheim still refuses to acknowledge that Pradaxa is defective and unreasonably dangerous in that the labeling is insufficient to adequately warn physicians and users of the increased risk of excessive and/or uncontrollable bleeding.
 Boehringer Ingelheim settled more than 4,000 of these claims in 2014 alone – paying $650 million.
 Sadly, many consumers who suffered Pradaxa bleeds were unaware of the settlement and many others suffered bleeds after the settlement was finalized.